 Europäische Burgenwelt Ehrenberg

-High above the small market community Reutte in the Tyrolean Außerfern, you can find the Ehrenberg Castle, a real cultural highlight.
-Along with the baroque fortress Schlosskopf, which towers above the castle, the Ehrenberg Defile in the valley, and the fortress building „Fort Claudia“, the castle ruin Ehrenberg belongs to one of the most important fortress ensembles in Central Europe.
+High above the small market town of Reutte in the Tyrolean Außerfern lies Ehrenberg Castle, a true cultural highlight.
+Together with the Baroque fortress Schlosskopf, which towers above the castle, the Ehrenberg Klause in the valley, and the fortress construction "Fort Claudia", the Ehrenberg Castle ruins form one of the most significant fortress ensembles in Central Europe.

-The castle was built around 1290 when Count Meinard II, who at that time held the governing rights for the area around Reutte, required a new fortress.
-In the year of 1639 Fort Claudia was built.
-In 1703, Ehrenberg was conquered for a short time by the Bavarian Elector during the Spanish succession war, before the Tyroleans managed to reconquer it.
-During the combat procedures, the castle was once again damaged.
-After that, the fortification system somehow slipped into insignificance and was sold as a stone quarry.
+The castle was built around 1290 when Count Meinhard II, who held the rule over the Reutte area at that time, needed a new fortress.
+In 1639, Fort Claudia was built.
+In 1703, Ehrenberg was temporarily conquered by the Bavarian Elector during the War of the Spanish Succession, before the Tyroleans managed to recapture it.
+The castle complex was damaged again during the conflict.
+Afterwards, the fortress system gradually lost its significance and was eventually sold as a quarry.

-One industrialist from Reutte purchased the ruin in the mid-19th century and one more century later, restoration works began.
-Following the will of the current owners, the castle should remain a place of serenity for the people, as well as a sight for tourists.
-And tourists do come in great numbers and are often quite impressed by the magnificent castle ensemble Ehrenberg and the beautiful surrounding nature.
-The main building is nowadays a part of the European Castle Museum.
+A Reutte industrialist acquired the ruins in the middle of the 19th century and restoration work began about a century later.
+According to the current owners' wish, the castle should serve as a peaceful place for locals and as a destination for tourists.
+The latter appear in large numbers and are often deeply impressed by the magnificent Ehrenberg castle ensemble and the surrounding beautiful nature.
+The main building is now part of the European Castle Museum.